-If a person has collapsed and is not breathing or not breathing regularly and you cannot find their pulse and they have changed colour, it is likely that a cardiac arrest has occurred and the following steps should be taken:
+If a person has collapsed and is not breathing or not breathing regularly and you cannot find their pulse and they have changed colour, it is likely that a cardiac arrest has occurred.
+Take the following steps to use an AED:

 - Turn on the AED and listen to the instructions.